angular/protractor/docs/plugins.md

 The Protractor API and available plugins are *BETA* and may change without a major version bump.

-The `plugins` folder contains default plugins for Protractor.

 ##In this document:
 * [Using Plugins](/docs/plugins.md#using-plugins)
 * [Writing Plugins](/docs/plugins.md#writing-plugins)